Borrowings and Deposits

 Prior to Merrill Lynch's acquisition by Bank of America, ML & Co. was the primary issuer of Merrill Lynch's unsecured debt instruments.
 Debt instruments were also issued by certain subsidiaries.
 Bank of America has not assumed or guaranteed the long-term debt that was issued or guaranteed by ML & Co. or its subsidiaries prior to the acquisition of Merrill Lynch by Bank of America.

-The tables below exclude Merrill Lynch’s intercompany borrowings from Bank of America (see Note 2 for further information).
-Total borrowings at December 31, 2012 and December 31, 2011, which are comprised of short-term borrowings, long-term borrowings and junior subordinated notes (related to trust preferred securities), consisted of the following:
+The tables below exclude Merrill Lynch’s intercompany borrowings from Bank of America, see Note 2 for further information.
+Total borrowings at March 31, 2013 and December 31, 2012, which are comprised of short-term borrowings, long-term borrowings and junior subordinated notes (related to trust preferred securities), consisted of the following:

 See Note 5 for additional information on the fair value of long-term borrowings.

-The weighted-average interest rates for borrowings at December 31, 2012 and December 31, 2011 (excluding structured products) were as follows:
+The weighted-average interest rates for borrowings at March 31, 2013 and December 31, 2012 (excluding structured products) were as follows:

 Certain long-term borrowing agreements contain provisions whereby the borrowings are redeemable at the option of the holder (“put” options) at specified dates prior to maturity.
-These borrowings are reflected in the above table as maturing at their put dates, rather than their contractual maturities.
-However, Merrill Lynch believes that a portion of such borrowings will remain outstanding beyond their earliest redemption date.
+Long-term borrowing agreements containing such provisions aggregated approximately $9.8 billion at March 31, 2013.
+Merrill Lynch believes that a portion of such borrowings will remain outstanding beyond their earliest redemption date.

 The maturity of certain structured notes whose coupon or repayment terms are linked to the performance of debt and equity securities, indices, currencies or commodities may be accelerated based on the value of a referenced index or security, in which case Merrill Lynch may be required to immediately settle the obligation for cash or other securities.
-These notes are included in the portion of long-term debt maturing in less than a year.
+The aggregate value of the notes was approximately $7.5 billion at March 31, 2013.

 Senior and subordinated debt obligations do not contain provisions that could, upon an adverse change in ML & Co.’s credit rating, financial ratios, earnings or cash flows, trigger a requirement for an early payment, additional collateral support, changes in terms, acceleration of maturity, or the creation of an additional financial obligation.